-The transportation sector contributes nearly a quarter of the Redmond community's greenhouse gas emissions.
-[View](#)
+1 The transportation sector contributes over a quarter of the Redmond community's greenhouse gas emissions, the second-largest contributor to greenhouse gas emissions after commercial electricity (42%).

 Community Engagement

 The strategies and actions identified in the TMP are directly informed by the feedback received from the Redmond community both during the Redmond 2050 Comprehensive Plan and Redmond Transportation Master Plan update processes.
 The Redmond community and other stakeholders were asked about what transportation challenges they are facing and how they would like to see the Redmond transportation system better meet their needs.
 This outreach included tabling events at Derby Days and Open Streets Festivals, light rail opening day events, the Redmond Pedestrian and Bicycle Advisory Committee meetings, and other open houses.
 Outreach included the following: